Workforce Integration Network (WIN)

 Within these groups, WIN has a particular focus on disabled people and workers in lower socio-economic groups, as an intersectional approach shows that these factors are likely to compound labour market inequalities and exclusion.

-WIN provides a range of interventions and tools to support employers to address labour market inequalities:
+By providing a range of interventions and tools, WIN supports employers to address labour market inequalities.
+This includes:

-• WIN supports and convenes employers, through its bespoke and tailored Design Labs programme, to analyse the challenges in each respective industry with their peers and develop and test co-designed, and innovative interventions to tackling underrepresentation and inequalities within these industries;
+- supporting and convening employers, through its bespoke and tailored Design Labs programme, to analyse the challenges in each respective industry with their peers and develop and test co-designed, and innovative interventions to tackling underrepresentation and inequalities within these industries

-• WIN produces resources, such as the Inclusive Employer Toolkits, to assist employers in key sectors of London’s economy to improve equality and inclusion in their organisation;
+- producing resources, such as the Inclusive Employer Toolkits, to assist employers in key sectors of London’s economy to improve equality and inclusion in their organisation

-• WIN commissions and publishes research to improve understanding of the barriers to accessing good work for particular groups, building the evidence base of which types of interventions are most effective at tackling labour market inequalities;
+- commissioning and publishing research to improve understanding of the barriers to accessing good work for particular groups, building the evidence base of which types of interventions are most effective at tackling labour market inequalities

-• WIN works collaboratively with key partners to improve pathways into work for underrepresented groups such as young Black men.
+- working collaboratively with key partners to improve pathways into work for underrepresented groups, such as young Black men.

 Underrepresentation in the workplace is caused by a range of factors including discrimination, skills mismatch, and lack of qualifications and networks.
 For this to change, employers must be more aware of the problem and what they can do to address it.

 WIN works with employers to address the challenges of improving representation in the workplace.
-All that is required is a commitment to engage with the programme.
+All you need is a commitment to engage with the programme.

 WIN has published a range of programmes and resources designed to help employers to identify their next steps to make their organisation more equal and inclusive of underrepresented groups.